-- Some Distance Education courses are more difficult than on-campus courses - Some Distance Education courses have specific software requirements - Students must be self-disciplined and plan course study and completion of assignments carefully - Strong reading and writing skills are essential to a student's success in a DE course - Students must have daily access to a computer with an active internet connection and be aware that dial-up internet may pose certain technological difficulties - Students must access their BRTC email account - Students must have basic computer skills to enroll in a DE course.
-Basic computer skills include: - o sending and receiving email - o knowing how to navigate around the Internet - o knowing how to type (at least 25 wpm) - having minimal knowledge of a basic word processing program such as Microsoft Word or Google docs.
+- Some distance education courses are more difficult than online courses - 1.
+Some distance education courses have specific software requirements - 2.
+Students must be self-disciplined and plan course study and completion of assignments carefully - 3.
+Strong reading and writing skills are essential to a student's success in a distance education course. - 4.
+Students must have daily access to a computer with an active internet connection and be aware that dial-up internet may pose certain technological difficulties. - 5.
+Students must access their BRTC email account

+- 6. Students must have basic computer skills to enroll in a distance education course.
+Basic computer skills include: - Sending and receiving email - Knowing how to navigate around the Internet - Knowing how to type (at least 25 words per minute) - Having minimal knowledge of a basic word processing program such as Microsoft Word or Google docs.

-CVN Classes
+CVN Classes:

 A CVN course is held via compressed video.
 While students attend classes on campus, the instructor may either be in the classroom or be broadcast to students via television from a remote site.
 CVN courses include students from two or more different sites.
 If the instructor is at a different site, a proctor will administer exams.
 All assignments will be transmitted over Moodle or passed between campuses by a courier.
-Registered Nursing assignments will be transmitted over Blackboard.

-Hybrid Classes
+Hybrid Classes:

-Hybrid courses deliver at least 50% of the course material online.
+Hybrid courses are taught using online delivery for at least 50% of the course material.
 The remainder of the class is taught in the traditional face-to-face setting which requires the student's attendance at the BRTC campus.
 Additional media may be incorporated in the course.

-Online Classes
+Online Classes: